-As part of this reform package, ASQA provided high-performing RTOs with the ability to manage their own scope of registration.
-This means that these are RTOs are able to add new training products to their registration without applying to ASQA and paying an application fee.
+In line with the Australian Government’s commitment to reducing the regulatory burden on business, ASQA offered a package of regulatory reform initiatives in 2014.
+This included ASQA providing selected RTOs with the ability to manage their own scope of registration.
+These RTOs are able to add new training products to their registration without applying to ASQA and paying an application fee.

 ASQA support for delegates

 ASQA works with delegates to ensure they have the information and support that they need to manage their own scope of registration.

 Applying for a delegation is a decision for each RTO to make after considering the associated business and compliance implications.
 An ASQA delegation may not be suitable for all RTOs and, therefore, the list of ASQA delegates should not be considered a comprehensive indicator of all compliant RTOs in the VET sector.

 To be considered for a delegation, please express interest to ASQA via delegates [at] asqa.gov.au.

 An ASQA officer will respond with a copy of the Delegation Requirements, which will enable you to make further considerations and provide evidence for consideration.